islamazhar/islamazhar.github.io/_pages/about.md

 I am a first year PhD student at University of Wisconsin-Madison and also a member of security and privacy group *madS&P* @UW-Madison.
+I earned my Bachelor of Science (B.Sc.) in Computer Science and Engineering from Bangladesh University of Engineering and Technology.

+Here is my full [CV](/files/Mazharul_CV.pdf).

-Research interests
+Research interest
 ====================
-My research interestes lies in the domain of security, privacy

-Recent News
+My research interest lies in the domain of **#security**, **#privacy**, and **#applied crypto**.
+Recently I have started doing research as part of two projects on *Next Generation Compromised Credentials Checking (C3)* and *Privacy issues for victims in Intimate Partner Violence (IPV)*.
+I am closing working with [Prof. Rahul Chatterjee](https://pages.cs.wisc.edu/~chatterjee/) and [Prof. Thomas Ristenpart](https://rist.tech.cornell.edu/) in these projects.

+Before starting my PhD research journey in security and privacy, I have worked previously on a diverse range of areas e.g.,   `secure-coding-practices`, `Bioinformatics`, `Bio-sonar inspired simulator`, and `zero day website exploits`.
+These research work have resulted in 4 first author paper publication.
+See my publication [page](/publications) for details.

+What's New
 ===============
   - <code> Jan - 2020</code>: Journal paper on <a href="https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-6519-y">species
       										tree estimation</a> accepted in <a href="https://bmcgenomics.biomedcentral.com/">BMC Genomics</a>.